What Is The Difference Between Dry Cough And Wet Cough

 Managing a Wet Cough

 A wet cough is your body's way of clearing mucus from your airways.
-Therefore, the goal of treatment is to help loosen and expel the mucus, rather than suppressing the cough.
+That's why, the goal of treatment is to help loosen and expel the mucus, rather than suppressing the cough.

 • Stay Hydrated: Drinking plenty of fluids helps to thin the mucus, making it easier to cough up.